 With three excellent courses on our door step you're spoiled for choice.
 West Linton Golf Club is a James Braid designed course. and is almost 140 years old.
 Glencorse Golf Club is located south of Edinburgh, in a village called Milton Bridge.
 Voted one of Scotland’s hidden gems by US Sports Illustrated.
 Harburn Golf Club is situated on the northern slope of the Pentland Hills with a superb onsite restaurant.

 Recent visitors with children had a wonderful experience with ponies at Bart’s Bank Stables where Angie McDougal and her daughter Beth specialises in teaching younger children about ponies and riding in correct but delightful way.
-MOB 07775 790364 only 5 minutes away.
+Tel: 07775 790364 only 5 minutes away.

 Set into the hillside of the stunning Pentland Hills Regional Park, Midlothian Snowsports Centre offers all the fun and adrenaline you'd expect from Britain's biggest artificial slope.